• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Honeyberry plants are not self-fertile and it is important to plant two different varieties that flower at a similar time for cross-pollination.

-Please note - where we quote a height on despatch, this includes the pot.
+Please note - where we quote a height on despatch, this is measured from the base of the pot.

 For better establishment we strongly advise using Rootgrow when planting (as recommended in RHS planting guidelines).